Which country is cheaper, Belgium or Austria?

 People travel from all around to experience the Christmas season in Austria.
 Almost every city and town displays decorations, raises Christmas trees, and hosts some form of festivities during the holiday season.
 Vienna is where the holidays are showcased the most, as the entire city hosts various activities.
 Starting with the huge Christmas market in front of the old town hall, visitors can then enjoy various shows and theater productions, go ice skating, and more.
 Don't miss the fun puppet shows, too.
 Innsbruck hosts its own holiday markets, too.
 And you can't miss the huge Swarovski Crystal decorated Christmas tree in the square near the Golden Roof, along with all of the other lights around the old town shops and restaurants.
 Linz has a market that is focused primarily on food.
 Try the Linzer Tortes along with local crafts and fairytale characters.
 Yet another large market can be found in Salzburg during the holiday season, along with ice skating, horse-drawn carriages, a Christmas Museum, and holiday concerts.
 Graz showcases a large nativity scene made of ice, plus its own market and decorations and an ice rink designed for curling.
 Various small towns also host holiday events.
 St. Anton, the ski resort town, hosts a market for visitors along with plenty of activities such as arts and crafts for kids.
 And Zell am See decorates the entire town with lights, and has a unique Christmas tree reveal from the waters of the lake on Christmas Day.
 No matter where you go in Austria, you'll find festive holiday activities to enjoy.

-Around Austria visitors will find world-class hiking trails.
+People visit Austria specifically for its hiking, as the natural beauty is well-known.
 Hiking trails in the Alps and Dolomites offer a variety of difficulties, but always stunning views.
 Some hiking trails can be quite easy and relaxed, and others offer serious climbs that take dedication and commitment.
 Either way, the combination of the beautiful natural landscapes, quaint mountain villages, and cultural history means that any hiking trip to the area will be terrific.
 The famous Salzburger Almenweg is a "hut-to-hut" hike which takes around a month to do the entire route.
 But it's possible to just do a small section of it just for a day or two if you don't have the time.
 The Wachau valley area of the Danube is another popular region for hiking, as it's not far from Vienna and provides easy to moderate hikes, many of which are through vineyards.
 If you're looking for something close to Salzburg, many trails can be found in the area, especially around Mondsee or over the German border around Konigsee.
 If you're in Innsbruck, it's easy to hike from the city up the trails to the north towards Nordkette Klettersteig.
 No matter where you visit, hiking opportunities are everywhere.

-Plenty of travelers enjoy the national parks of Austria.
+Visiting the national parks is a popular activity when in Austria.
 The 6 national parks here offer visitors a chance to enjoy the mountain and lowland scenery with outdoor activities on lands that are protected, surrounded by wildlife and native flora.
 Hohe Tauern National Park is the oldest, and here you can see wildlife such as marmots and the huge golden eagles.
 Also in this area are beautiful waterfalls and huge glaciers.
 Much of the park is accessible on hiking trails, too.
 Both Donau-Auen and Neusielder See-Seewinkel national parks offer lowland scenery with lakes, forests, and birdwatching opportunities.
 For more gorgeous mountain scenery, visit Gesause or Kalkalpen national parks, both of which offer hiking, mountain rivers and streams, and mountain lakes.
 Thayatal National Park is home to the European wildcat as well as beautiful forests and grassland.
 In any case, they all offer plenty of amazing experiences.

 Belgium has some national parks and wilderness areas for those that seek them out.
 With only two national parks and 10 other large natural protected areas, most visitors don't come here to see the wilderness.
 But a variety of beautiful scenery can still be found in this small country.
 Hiking trails and camping spots providing opportunities to see the rivers, hills, and native birds of the region.
 They make for a good escape from the cities if you're looking for somewhere nearby to get into nature.